Setting up and managing payroll in Switzerland

 These initial processes can take weeks or months to finish, which could significantly slow your expansion progress.

-New Horizons can help you to avoid this lengthy and complicated process, providing a full suite of payroll setup and management outsourcing services for Switzerland.
+Horizons can help you to avoid this lengthy and complicated process, providing a full suite of payroll setup and management outsourcing services for Switzerland.
 Our experts will handle your Swiss benefits, expenses, tax, compliance, HR, and more.
 We can also provide our Swiss subsidiary to work as your employer of record if you don’t have an established entity in the country.
-Outsourcing to New Horizons can simplify your entire payroll and hiring process, fast-tracking your expansion into Switzerland.
+Outsourcing to Horizons can simplify your entire payroll and hiring process, fast-tracking your expansion into Switzerland.